Charithakatragadda/tata-ai/README.md

 ### 📲 WhatsApp Escalation
 - Automatically sends a **WhatsApp message** to the assigned caretaker(s), such as:
-  > "Dadi hasn’t responded to her 8 PM medicine reminder.
-Please check in on her ❤️"
+  > "tata hasn’t responded to her 8 PM medicine reminder.
+Please check in on him ❤️"
 - Supports **multiple recipients** (children, grandchildren, home nurse, etc.)

 ### 🗓️ Smart Scheduling